 Conflict and its successful resolution is the most important, yet least understood, problem of our time, underlying societies’ inability to deal with its many other unsolved problems: e.g., identity clashes, climate change, and infectious disease.
 Introduction to Conflict Resolution presents a unique and insightful analysis of the theoretical and practical development of the conflict resolution and peacebuilding fields, giving students a powerful understanding of how conflict might be better handled going forward.

-Sara Cobb is Drucie French Cumbie Professor at The School for Conflict Analysis and Resolution (SCAR), George Mason University, where she was also the Director for 8 years.
+Sara Cobb is Drucie French Cumbie Professor at the School for Conflict Analysis and Resolution, George Mason University.

-Sarah Federman is Presidential Scholar at George Mason University USA, the School of Conflict Analysis and Resolution.
+Sarah Federman is Presidential Scholar at the School for Conflict Analysis and Resolution, George Mason University,

 Alison Castel is Core Instructor for Peace and Conflict Studies at the University of Colorado Boulder.